ddefranza/word-embedding-prejudice/README.md

 ## 5. <a name="stats-tests"></a>Perfroming statistical (permutation) tests

+The cosine similarity is representative of the relative orientation of two words in vector space.
+However, this calculation could be the result of random chance.
+As such, we test the validity of our observations through the use of the permutation test.
+Simply, the permutation test compares the likelihood of an observation with that of all possible combinations of the data.
+An observation that is more extreme than the majority of the permutations is considered unlikely to be the result of chance alone.

+Practically speaking, we implemented the permutation with our data by first taking the observation of interest (e.g., _mean_(_male words_, _positive words_)) and comparing it to thousands of similar calculations (10,000 - 50,000 are commonly used), shuffling of one of the labels (e.g., male-female labels) to approximate all possible permutations of male-female and positive-negative word pairs.

+This simulation method allows us to calculate a _p_-value, effect size, and other common statistics.
+One note is that often bootstrapping and other simulation methods produce a _p_-value of 0, which is mathematically impossible.
+A correction for this has been implemented in the [`permp` package](https://cran.r-project.org/web/packages/perm/perm.pdf) ([Phipson & Smyth, 2016](https://arxiv.org/abs/1603.05766)).

 ## <a name="bhow-to-cite"></a>How to cite
 If you have made use of this tutorial or the associated paper, please including the following citation in your work: